Commedia Dell’Arte (ages 12-13)

-This teaching unit introduces students to the methods, ideas and characters of Commedia dell‘Arte and help them to understand the origins of modern day comedy.
+This unit of work introduces students to the methods, ideas and characters of Commedia dell‘Arte and helps them to appreciate the origins of modern day comedy.
 They are taught to understand the purpose of stock characters in improvised performances, along with their wonderful masks.
 An illustrated booklet is included with this scheme of work to help bring the characters and their traits to life.

-The teaching unit contains 6 drama lesson plans.
+The scheme of work contains 6 drama lesson plans.

 Supporting materials include

 - Basic Drama Skills

 The scheme of work is supplied as a ZIP file containing two PDF files, readable on most computers.